 Quaker mission work over the centuries has had three strands – spreading the Quaker message to non-Friends, visiting and strengthening existing Friends, and service (educational, health…).
 These strands have often been interwoven, with varying thicknesses at different times and places, but all three continue to the present day.

 Missionaries and philanthropists over the centuries did much to develop the communities in which they lived.
 Much community development nowadays integrates peacebuilding with economic and other initiatives.

 Britain, Ireland and America in C17,and early Quakerism

 This was a time of great political, religious, and social change in Britain and Ireland.
 British colonisation of North America and the Caribbean took off, and the transatlantic slave trade with it.
 This was the context in which Quakerism began.

 (1771-1840) was the first Quaker missionary to spend significant time in Russia.
-For 15 years he devoted himself to draining the unhealthy and unproductive St Petersburg marshes and transforming them into good agricultural land.
+For 15 years he devoted himself to transforming the St Petersburg marshes into good agricultural land.
 He spent his final years on missionary travels in the South Seas and in North America.

 Elizabeth Hooton (1600-1672) may well have been the first person to be ‘convinced of the truth’ by George Fox.
 Certainly she was the first of the great Quaker woman missionaries, and one of the group known as the Valiant Sixty.
 She travelled several times to the New World and endured persecution well into her old age.